trevorwinser/werewolf/README.md

 Abilities:
 Decide between initiating a player and killing a player each night.
 Attributes:
-If there is an Initiate, you may not initiate a new player.
+If there are three or more Cult members, you may not Initiate.
 If there is an Acolyte, they will kill in your place.
+You cannot initiate town and they will know if you try.
 Goal:
 Indoctrinate or kill all who do not follow the Cult.
 ---
 Acolyte
 Abilities:
-kill a player each night.
+Kill a player each night.
 Attributes:
 You can decide who to kill if the cult leader does not decide for you.
 If the Cult Leader is killed, you will become the new Cult Leader.